raffibaba/Portfolio/README.md

 **#Project 3: Multiplication Quiz**

 In this project, users can pick three multiplication quizzes with increasing difficulty.
 The user can also pick the number of questions they want.
-When they finish the quiz, their score is relayed back to them.
+When they finish the quiz, their score is relayed back to them as a percentage and a fraction.

 **#Project 4: Number Guesser**